projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 units to be ignored.
 If some DMAR unit(s) are marked as ignored, they would not be enabled.

-Hypervisor creates VM0 domain using the Normal World's EPT table of VM0 as address translation table when creating VM0 as Service OS.
-And all PCI devices on the platform are added to VM0 domain.
+Hypervisor creates SOS_VM domain using the Normal World's EPT table of SOS_VM as address translation table when creating SOS_VM as Service OS.
+And all PCI devices on the platform are added to SOS_VM domain.
 Then enable DMAR translation for DMAR unit(s) if they are not marked as ignored.

 Device assignment
 *****************

-All devices are initially added to VM0 domain.
+All devices are initially added to SOS_VM domain.
 To assign a device means to assign the device to an User OS.
-The device is remove from VM0 domain and added to the VM domain related to the User OS, which changes the address translation table from EPT of VM0 to EPT of User OS for the device.
+The device is remove from SOS_VM domain and added to the VM domain related to the User OS, which changes the address translation table from EPT of SOS_VM to EPT of User OS for the device.

 To unassign a device means to unassign the device from an User OS.
-The device is remove from the VM domain related to the User OS, then added back to VM0 domain, which changes the address translation table from EPT of User OS to EPT of VM0 for the device.
+The device is remove from the VM domain related to the User OS, then added back to SOS_VM domain, which changes the address translation table from EPT of User OS to EPT of SOS_VM for the device.

 Power Management support for S3
 *******************************